dcook-net/Dotnet-Automatize/README.md

 ## Coming updates:

-Currently, Automatize only works with migration from 2.0 to 2.1, but the plan is to keep updating for each new version of .Net Core, (possibly even with preview releases).
-Updates will be applied incrementally, so upgrading from 2.0 to 2.2 Automatize will apply updates for 2.1, then 2.2, all with a single command.
+The plan is to keep updating for each new version of .Net Core, (possibly even with preview releases).
+I'd like to apply updates incrementally, so upgrading from 2.0 to 2.2 will apply updates for 2.1, then 2.2, all with a single command.

 I'd also like to extend the behaviour to automatically build & test your upgraded application, and commit to git supplying an optional Jira ticket number to support smart commits.